gekkekoe/esphome-ecodan-hp/docs/hardware.md

 | M5Stack Atom Lite S3 (ESP32-S3 variants) | https://docs.m5stack.com/en/core/AtomS3%20Lite | Grove ports used |

+# Grove to CN105 cable
-Cable (Only needed when using Atom S3 Lite, For Asgard use the supplied cable)
+Only needed when using Atom S3 Lite, For Asgard use the supplied cable.
 * Get one of the grove female cable and a ST PAP-05V-S connector.
 Remove one end of the grove connector (you can lift the clamp a bit and pull out the wire) and replace it with a ST PAP-05V-S connector.

 Pin mapping (image pin layout: from left to right)